Curriculum Vitae for

 Christine Mirzayan Science and Technology Policy Fellow, National Academy of Sciences

-Braun, J.A. (under contract, 2014).
-Circulatory systems: Distributing television news online.
+Braun, J.A. (under contract, 2015).
+A Fuller Spectrum: Distributing television news online.
 New Haven:

 Yale University Press.

-Braun, J.A. (forthcoming).
+Braun, J.A.
+(2014).
 Transparent intermediaries: Building the infrastructures of connected viewing.

 Braun, J.A.
 (2013).
 Going over the top: Online television distribution as sociotechnical system.